Neural timescales from a computational perspective: Mechanistic models of timescales in the brain

-The mechanisms discussed so far explain how a specific range of timescales can emerge in neural dynamics due to ``static" properties of single neurons and networks.
-However, neural timescales are functionally dynamic, and have been shown to adapt to task requirements\cite{gao_neuronal_2020,zeraati_flexible_2022,fontanier_inhibitory_2022,wang_flexible_2018, manea_neural_2023,trepka_training_2024}.
-Here, we discuss how neuromodulatory processes, changes to feedforward and feedback inputs, and other processes can modulate cellular and network properties, and therefore the resulting activity timescales we measure.
+The mechanisms discussed above explain how specific ranges of timescales arise from ``static" properties of single neurons and networks.
+However, neural timescales are dynamic and can adapt to task demands~\cite{gao_neuronal_2020,zeraati_flexible_2022,fontanier_inhibitory_2022,wang_flexible_2018,manea_neural_2023,trepka_training_2024,piasini2021temporal,beiran_parametric_2021}.
+Here, we discuss how external inputs (bottom-up and top-down) and neuromodulators alter neural timescales.